Today is April 21, 2019 /

 Matthew Henken has been a member of of the UVJC since 2004 and joined the Board of Trustees in 2016.
 He is a member of the Education Committee and can often be found attending Tot Shabbat, All-School Shabbat services or really anything that will foster a love of Judaism in his four children, Henry, Sam, Lily and Joe.
 His wife, Hilary Ryder, a member of the First Congregational Church in Lebanon, is active on the UVJC Membership Committee and seeks ways to increase involvement by women and interfaith couples.
 Matthew practices law at Boies Schiller Flexner, LLP in Hannover.
 He and his family live in Lebanon.
 Contact Matthew at firstname.lastname@example.org.

 Steven Woloshin has been a member of the UVJC since 1996 and joined the board in 2014.
-Steven is a professor of medicine at the Dartmouth Institute Health Policy and Clinical Practice where he co-directs the Center for Medicine and the media with his wife, Lisa Schwartz.
-Steven, Lisa, Emma and Eli live in Norwich with their two dogs.
+Steven is a professor of medicine at the Dartmouth Institute Health Policy and Clinical Practice where he directs the Center for Medicine and the media.
+Steven lives in Norwich.
 Contact Steven at Steven.Woloshin@dartmouth.edu.